werocketry/cyclone/docs/docs.md

 ## Development and Testing

-The script requires [node.js](https://nodejs.org/) (NOTE: Current scripts require Node.js 18).
+The script requires [node.js](https://nodejs.org/).
 Once Node.js is installed and Cyclone is downloaded, navigate to the Cyclone directory in a terminal and start by installing the dependencies.

 ### 1. Install Dependencies